angelosolitario/Blackjack-Card-Game/README.md

 # Blackjack-Card-Game
-A simple blackjack card game.
+A simple blackjack card game written in Java.